Max for Live is a platform that lets you build your own devices for use in Ableton Live.

 Jo.Floating Oscilloscope is a must-have for anyone who’s interested in diving deeper into the world of sound design.
 Like any standard oscilloscope, Jo.Floating Oscilloscope allows you to analyze an electrical signal’s properties such as amplitude and frequency over time.
 In addition, the device also provides additional features including a detachable floating window and an X-Y controller.

 Do you have any favorite Max for Live devices?
-Let us know in the comments below.
+Start a conversation with us on the Splice Discord.

 January 7, 2020